Bruno Mars Wears Virgil Abloh x Nike Air Prestos During Grammys Performance

 Bruno Mars has jumped onto Virgil Abloh’s Off-White train.
 The pop star performed at the 2018 Grammy Awards alongside Cardi B, sporting a pair of the coveted Off-White x Nike Air Prestos.

 Mars sang his hit song “Finesse” at the awards show and opted to stick to the same ’90’s theme as the official music video.
-Wearing colorful oversized jerseys and throwback track pants, the artist — who has thus far won four Grammys this year — completely channeled an old school vibe.
+Wearing colorful oversized jerseys and throwback track pants, the artist — who raked in five Grammys this year — completely channeled an old school vibe.

-The collaborative Air Presto sneakers are a part of Abloh’s “The Ten” collection with the brand, which has been notoriously exclusive.
+The collaborative Nike Air Presto sneakers are a part of Abloh’s “The Ten” collection with the brand, which has been notoriously exclusive.
 At the 31st FNAAs in November, the Air Jordan 1 from the assortment was named as Shoe of the Year.

 Breakout rapper Cardi B took part in the high-energy entertainment with Bruno Mars that evening.
-In line with the throwback theme, she wore a retro color blocked ensemble that featured cut-off denim shorts and a matching bralette.
+In line with the throwback theme, she wore a retro color blocked ensemble custom made by Moschino that featured cut-off denim shorts and a matching bralette.
 Through to her accessories — a denim bucket hat and gold chain — the two-time Grammy nominated artist was in character.

 Cardi B’s chunky boots, the “it” style of the season, completed her old school look.
 She selected a black pair by Dr. Martens which she wore with rolled down white socks.